periode/thesis/corpus/online_posts.md

 [link](https://sql.marcus-belz.de/?p=143)

-sql is unique because is doesn't have a "style" --> does that mean you require a certain level of complexity to get into that style?
+sql is unique because is doesn't have a "style" --> does that mean you require a certain level of complexity to get into that style? cf. unix v6

 sql is based on mathematical set theory

-beauty = structure + format (because meaning and intent can be derived from appearance only)
+beauty = structure + format (because meaning and intent can be derived from appearance only, if the appearance is well-enough made)

 the rest of the article is more about making it IDE-friendly (another level of machine-understanding?) than about the syntax of sql itself